Zalo

 Zalo is a Vietnamese instant messaging multi-platform service developed by VNG Corporation.
 Zalo is also used in other countries outside of Vietnam, including the United States, Japan, South Korea, Australia, Germany, Myanmar and Singapore.

-As of late September 2024, Zalo has approximately 77.6 million active monthly users with nearly 1.97 billion messages sent each day.
-Zalo is currently available in all 34 provinces and municipalities of Vietnam, including islands, remote areas, and is accessible in more than 23 countries worldwide.
+As of Q1 of 2026, Zalo has approximately 83.1 million active monthly users with nearly 2.2 billion messages sent each day.
+Zalo is currently available in all 34 provinces and municipalities of Vietnam, including islands and remote areas, and is accessible in more than 23 countries worldwide.

 History

 Launch

-The name for Zalo is a blend of Zing (an online website managed by VNG) and alo (a standard phrase used to answer a call in Vietnam).
+The name for Zalo is a portmanteau of Zing, an online website managed by VNG), and alo, a standard phrase used to answer a call in Vietnam.

-Zalo was created by Vương Quang Khải, the executive Vice President of VNG.
+Zalo was founded by Vương Quang Khải, the executive Vice President of VNG.
 After studying in the United States, he returned to Vietnam in 2007.
-Recently, he began to work primarily on Artificial Intelligence technology, developing Kiki, an AI based virtual assistant.
+Recently, he began to work primarily on Artificial Intelligence technology, developing Kiki, an AI-based virtual assistant.

 The first software test version of Zalo was released in August 2012, eight months after development began in late 2011.
 By September 2012, Zalo had released new versions on iOS, Android and the Nokia S40.
 However, Zalo received little recognition due to various user issues, including having to use Zing ID for login and utilizing web platforms for the mobile application.

 In December 2012, the official version for Zalo was released to the public.
 On 8 January 2013, Zalo reached the top spot on the App Store in Vietnam, passing their main competitor, WeChat.

-In March 2013, Zalo reached the million-user milestone and continued to grow quickly, having over 2 million users only two months later, surpassing all international competitors, including Viber and Line.
+In March 2013, Zalo reached its 1 million user milestone and quickly grew, having over 2 million users only two months later, surpassing all international competitors, including Viber and Line.

 Usage

-Zalo has continuously been adding new features, such as Short videos, enhanced privacy features and other improvements to the software.
+Zalo has been continuously adding new features, such as short videos, enhanced privacy features and other improvements to the software.

-In 2021, Zalo launched the Zalo Connect feature to help citizens in COVID-19-affected areas connect together and support each other.
+In 2021, Zalo launched Zalo Connect to help citizens in COVID-19-affected areas connect and support each other.

-In May 2022, Zalo added experimental E2EE that utilizes the Signal protocol.
+In May 2022, Zalo added experimental end-to-end encryption that utilizes the Signal protocol.
 As of version 25.01.01, this feature is no longer available.

 Since 2022, Zalo began to introduce a series of artificial intelligence features, including eKYC in 2022; text-to-speech, voice-to-text, Zalo AI Avatar in 2023; voice dictation and zSticker AI in 2024.